NethServer/docs/administrator-manual/en/accounts.rst

     To run a **local** account provider go to :guilabel:`Software center` page and install either OpenLDAP **or** Samba 4 account provider from the modules list.

-    After installing a local backend (either Samba 4 or OpenLDAP), the administrator can create, modify, delete the users and groups.
+    After installing a local provider (either Samba 4 or OpenLDAP), the administrator can create, modify, delete the users and groups.

 .. warning::